Privacy choices

 What is the Hue Codex color mixer?

-Hue Codex Color Mixer is a free browser-based tool for blending two HEX colors by weight and comparing RGB, hue-aware HSL, Lab, and OKLab results side by side.
+Hue Codex Color Mixer is a free browser-based tool for blending two concrete CSS colors by weight and comparing RGB, hue-aware HSL, Lab, and OKLab results side by side.

 What does A weight mean in the color mixer?